 - Use lotion.
 Her skin will shine and stand out more.
 Not to mention, it’s a fun pre-shoot activity to help you both relax.

 - Sip some wine.
 A glass of wine or two will loosen things up.

 - Give out lots of specific and genuine compliments.
 Always let her know what looks beautiful and respect how vulnerable she is.

 When you’re finished, you’ll want to go through the photos together, letting her delete any she doesn’t like and choosing the ones you both do like.
 Make this bonding session as important as the photo session.

 Be sure to ask for feedback, too.
 How did it feel for her?
 What aspects did she enjoy?
 What poses felt comfortable?
 What felt uncomfortable?
 Here’s your chance to be a great listener and wow her with how you pay attention (aka at some point take a bathroom break and jot down some notes, so you don’t forget! ;) Just like anything, you’ll both with get better with time.

 John Berger again says,

 “To be naked is to be oneself.
 To be nude is to be seen naked by others, yet not recognized for oneself.”

-Not that you must take nude photos, but John’s quote is a good reminder to help your partner feel like herself.
+Not that you must take such photos, but John’s quote is a good reminder to help your partner feel like herself.
 After that, it’s relatively easy to take attractive photos.

 Have you had positive experiences photographing your girlfriend or boyfriend?
 If so, we’d love to hear what’s worked for you.
 Please leave a comment below, and we’ll try our best to answer you personally.